 Students who previously received Federal Direct Student Loans or previously failed to maintain SAP may also be required to complete additional financial counseling before eligibility for student financial aid can be re-established.

-Effective Semester When SAP Students Can Regain Student Financial Aid Eligibility
+Effective Semester SAP Students Can Regain Financial Aid Eligibility:

-A student may be awarded Federal Pell Grants, Federal Perkins Loans, Federal Supplemental Educational Opportunity Grants (FSEOG), Federal Direct Loans and state financial aid (HOPE Scholarship, Zell Miller Scholarship, etc.) for the semester in which the student is now making SAP or the semester for which a SAP appeal and/or an academic plan has been approved.
+If otherwise eligible, a student may be awarded Federal Student Aid (FSA) and state of Georgia financial aid (HOPE Scholarship, Zell Miller Scholarship, et al.) for the semester in which the student regained SAP or for which an appeal was approved.